Weekly Information about Bright Comets (2025 Dec. 20: North)

 * C/2025 K1 ( ATLAS )

-Now it is 9.7 mag (Oct.
-25, Piotr Guzik).
-It will fade out rapidly after this.
+It brightened up to 9.3 mag in November (Nov.
+2, Virgilio Gonano).
+Now it is 12.6 mag (Dec.
+11, Osamu Miyazaki).
+Fading rapidly.
 It will be fainter than 18 mag in February.
-In the Northern Hemisphere, it will be getting higher gradually.
-In the Southern Hemisphere, it will be unobservable in November.
+In the Northern Hemisphere, it stays observable in good condition.
+In the Southern Hemisphere, it will be unobservable in February.
+The nucleus is split into three components.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)